Streampunk/kelvinadon/README.md

 base.resume();
 ```

+#### Reading

-The highland pipeline stages available are described below and should be applied in the given order:
+The highland pipeline reading stages available are described below and should be applied in the given order:

 1. `kelviniser` Turns a byte stream into a stream of raw KLV packets.
 The input stream is any node readable stream, including HTTP response objects.
 Also tried with [FTP streams](https://www.npmjs.com/package/ftp).
 2. `metatiser` Reads the keys of the KLV stream and adds meta definitions to the KLV packets.
 See the [lib](/lib) folder for the meta dictionaries in use.